E4Examples/importworkbenchbridge/README.md

 This repo contains four projects.

 ### importer
 Provides an extension point with a truly simple mechanism to load E4 code into the E3 based RCP app (IDE or what not).
-It parsed the extension point en adds the part from the pure e4 application to the e3app.
+It parses the extension point en adds elements from pure e4 applications into an e3app.
+You don't need to include or depend on the importer bundle in order to use its extension point.

 ### e4app
 Contains a pure e4 app and the model from which you want to extract a part and host it in the IDE or any other E3 based RCP application.